 - Certificates of deposit, U.S. Government securities, foreign currency, and actively traded personal property, including stock and securities. - Accounts receivable, other debt instruments, and assets that you mark to market at least annually for federal income tax purposes.
-However, see section 1.338-6(b)(2)(iii) of the regulations for exceptions that apply to debt instruments issued by persons related to a target corporation, contingent debt instruments, and debt instruments convertible into stock or other property. - Property of a kind that would properly be included in inventory if on hand at the end of the tax year or property held by the taxpayer primarily for sale to customers in the ordinary course of business. - 4.
-All other assets except section 197 intangibles.
+However, see Regulations section 1.338-6(b)(2)(iii) for exceptions that apply to debt instruments issued by persons related to a target corporation, contingent debt instruments, and debt instruments convertible into stock or other property. - Property of a kind that would properly be included in inventory if on hand at the end of the tax year or property held by the taxpayer primarily for sale to customers in the ordinary course of business. - 4.
+All other assets except section 197 intangibles. - 5.
+Section 197 intangibles except goodwill and going concern value. - Goodwill and going concern value (whether or not they qualify as section 197 intangibles).